t3hpupp3t/fz2h-cucumber/README.md

 # fz2h-cucumber
-Pet project to apply what has been learned about Behavior Driven Development testing with Cucumber
+Project to apply what has been learned about Behavior Driven Development testing with Cucumber